cornerstonejs/cornerstone/README.md

 [CornerstoneWADOImageLoader](https://github.com/chafey/cornerstoneWADOImageLoader) project for an example of a DICOM WADO based Image Loader.

-Cornerstone is agnostic to the exact interaction paradigm being used.
+Cornerstone Core is agnostic to the exact interaction paradigm being used.
 It does not include any mouse, touch or keyboard bindings to manipulate the various image properties such as scale, translation or ww/wc.
 The goal here is to avoid constraining developers using this library to fit into a given ui paradigm.
 It is hoped that developers are empowered to create new paradigms possibly using new input mechanisms to interact with medical images (e.g.